 BCCIE's greatest opportunity over the coming three fiscal years is also its greatest challenge: to further develop its working relationship with the Ministry under its new mandate and meet the operational and reporting requirements of a Crown Corporation.
-The Board and staff of BCCIE welcome this new structure which provides the opportunity to work more collaboratively with the Provincial Government to achieve shared goals on behalf of BCC's International Education sector, and provides greater stability for the organization.
+The Board and staff of BCCIE welcome this new structure which provides the opportunity to work more collaboratively with the Provincial Government to achieve shared goals on behalf of BC's International Education sector, and provides greater stability for the organization.

-All significant assumptions, policy decisions, events and identifiable risks as of January 2013 have been considered in preparing the Plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with BCCIE's mandate and goals, and focus on aspects representative of BCCIE's performance.
 The targets in this plan have been determined based on an assessment of BCCIE's operating environment, forecast conditions, risk assessment and past performance.